 - Orkney is well known as a trailblazer in innovation around decarbonisation and the green economy.
-There are several initiatives underway in this area and in the uptake of zero tailpipe carbon fuels. - Orkney is playing a pivotal role in the development of green hydrogen technologies through a variety of projects covering ferries, planes, vehicles, and for the movement of people and goods. - Hoy is one of six islands in Scotland that is being supported by the Scottish Government to be carbon neutral by 2040. - An Energy Strategy Action Plan for Orkney is in production. - The SATE (Sustainable Aviation Test Environment) Project is focused on new sustainable aviation solutions providing greater optionality for enhanced connectivity.
+There are several initiatives underway in this area and in the uptake of zero tailpipe carbon fuels. - Significant progress has been made in the role out of EV infrastructure across the county which has supported the fleet of Council e-vehicles and the tremendous uptake of EV's from residents and local businesses.
+Orkney remains the perfect test bed for EV's due to the relatively short distances incurred daily.
+The ReFLEX project brought around 200 more EVs to the county which has further increased the uptake across the county. - Orkney is playing a pivotal role in the development of green hydrogen technologies through a variety of projects covering ferries, planes, vehicles, and for the movement of people and goods. - Hoy is one of six islands in Scotland that is being supported by the Scottish Government to be carbon neutral by 2040. - An Energy Strategy Action Plan for Orkney is in production. - The SATE (Sustainable Aviation Test Environment) Project is focused on new sustainable aviation solutions providing greater optionality for enhanced connectivity.
 This should see the introduction of technology that can be incorporated into the Orkney transport system in the next 3-6 years.
-With a blueprint of a net zero aviation region by 2040 and making an increased contribution to economic and social development. - Two electric hydrofoil vessels are set to be trialled in Orkney, after the council secured £15.5million of funding from the UK Government's Zero Emission Vessels and Infrastructure fund.
-A twelve-passenger version is set to arrive in spring 2024, and will travel between Kirkwall, Shapinsay, Rousay, Egilsay and Wyre, while a larger vessel, capable of carrying 50 passengers plus some light cargo will be delivered in 2025.
+With a blueprint of a net zero aviation region by 2040 and making an increased contribution to economic and social development. - Two electric hydrofoil vessels are set to be trialled in Orkney, after the council secured £15.5million of funding from the UK Government's Zero Emission Vessels and Infrastructure (ZEVI) fund.
+A twelve-passenger version is set to arrive in August 2024, and will travel between Kirkwall, Shapinsay, Rousay, Egilsay and Wyre, while a larger vessel, capable of carrying 50 passengers plus some light cargo will be delivered in 2025.
 It will be on a route between Kirkwall, Westray, Eday, Sanday and Stronsay.